khiguera/cppcheckTutorial/README.md

 	unusedFunction

-		Check for unused functions
+		Check for unused functions.
+(This is pretty useful to clean up the source code.
+No one wants to look at your code and be confused why there is a function that isn't used.
+		The cleaner the code, the easier it is to understand and fix later if need be).

 	missingInclude

-		Check for missing includes
+		Check for missing include statements.

 By default none of the additional checks are enabled.
 Several ids can be given if you separate them with commas, e.g. --enable=style,unusedFunction.